Quadratic Formula Calculator — Solve ax²+bx+c=0 Instantly

 When to use this calculator

-- Determine the two moments in time when a ball thrown upward at 20 m/s from a 5 m platform hits the ground: −5t² + 20t + 5 = 0.
+- Determine the two moments when a ball thrown upward at 20 m/s from a 5 m platform hits the ground: −5t² + 20t + 5 = 0.

-- Verify whether a conic section is a real ellipse or complex (no real intersection) by checking the discriminant sign before plotting.
+- Verify whether a conic section has real intersections by checking the discriminant sign before plotting.

-- Solve for the resistor value in an RLC circuit resonance equation that simplifies to a quadratic in terms of frequency.
+- Solve for the resonance frequency in an RLC circuit equation that simplifies to a quadratic.

 How it works

-The quadratic formula derives from completing the square on the general form ax² + bx + c = 0:
+The quadratic formula is derived by completing the square on ax² + bx + c = 0:

 Step 1 — Compute the discriminant: